swissi2000/Centroid-ProbeApp/docs/InCorPlate.md

 ![](/images/pa061.PNG)

-Probing cycles can be made with a tool or a Touch Probe.
+Probing can be done with a Tool or with a Touch Probe.
+There are 3 options that can be selected:

-If *Probing with Touch Probe* is selected, the Touch Probe needs to be setup and configured properly in the CNC12 Wizard as the probing cycle will depend on the CNC12 probing parameters.

-When probing with a Tool, there are two options:

 ### Tool Diameter
 If you don't use the CNC12 Tool Libary and your G-Code is written/generated without Tool Diameter compensation, you can select this option.